LanceMcCarthy/GoldenClouds/index.md

 If you have pets with you, we strongly recommend initially having them on a leash while out in the backyard.
 This is for a few reasons:

 * The fences will not keep an untrained or determined dog inside the property.
-* The neighbor on the left has an old yellow Golden Retriever dog.
-  * It's relatively timid and stays away from people.
-  * If the house has been empty for a while and someone new arrives, he'll bark from his yard complaining that "you're on his mountain".
-Don't be concerned, it gives up after 10 or 15 minutes.
-* Occasionally, a couple of the neighborhood's small dogs go on a field trip together and hike through everyone's yards on the street (these are the same little guys who lay in the middle of the road).
+* Occasionally, a couple of the neighborhood's small dogs go on a field trip together.
 They pass through in a couple minutes.
-Although they may appear to be friendly, do not engage... just ignore them.
+Although they may appear to be friendly, do not feed or engage with them, ro they will not go away.

 > **🐶** Since we don't know how your pet behaves; the property owners and Airbnb cannot assume responsiblility for your animal's actions.
 Thus, we urge caution and play it safe at first.